-There is nothing worse than dental pain, and as you know sometimes it’s not always possible to get to your dentist straight away.
-The following 5 home remedies for toothache are the best to minimize your tooth pain.
-They are safe for all the family and will reduce chronic pain until you can get to your dentist.
+There is nothing worse than dental pain, and as you know, it’s not always possible to get to your dentist right away.
+The following five home remedies for toothache are the best ways to minimize your tooth pain.
+They are safe for the whole family and may help reduce chronic pain until you can see your dentist.

 5 Home Remedies For Toothache.

-If your toothache isn’t caused by an abscessed tooth or existing underlying issue you can reduce your pain using our 5 home remedies for toothache.
+If your toothache isn’t caused by an abscessed tooth or existing underlying medical issue you can reduce your pain using the following 5 home remedies for toothache.
+However it is important to note that toothache is usually a sign of infection, and that will require you seeing your dentist.
+The home remedies for toothache are a short term solution to be used until you can see your dentist.

 1. Rinse With Warm Salt Water.